 - 1) To get an overall sense of risk severity for both consumption and consequence, examine the "Risk Percentile".
 It reflects what % of School District had a Risk Score LOWER than the referenced School District. - 2) To ensure that the risk score is meaningful, examine the "Indicators with data" column.
 Risk scores based on few indicators should be interpreted with caution.
-In total, 21 indicators were used. - 3) To consider other contextual information, examine the "Population: Age 10-17", "economic deprivation" indicator, and the "troubled family" indicator.
+In total, 22 indicators were used. - 3) To consider other contextual information, examine the "Population: Age 10-17", "economic deprivation" indicator, and the "troubled family" indicator.
 Note the "Population 10-17 year olds" value may be greater than district enrollment as it accounts for kids not in school as well as those in private schools.

 ATTENTION!
-HYS 2021 is different from past surveys in several ways, so caution should be used when comparing HYS 2021 results to prior survey years/trends:
+HYS 2023 and 2021 were different from past surveys in several ways, so caution should be used when examining the long-term trends before and after the 2021 HYS:

-- The pandemic has likely influenced student behaviors and responses to the survey; - There was a three-year gap (2018 to 2021) instead of the usual two-year gap delaying the survey by a year changed the group/cohort of students being surveyed; - This was the first time the survey was administered electronically; ~2% of students took a paper-and-pencil survey, and ~2% of students took the survey remotely (not on school property) - Future HYS cycles will tell us more about which changes or trends will continue and which were unique to 2021.
+- The pandemic has likely influenced student behaviors and responses to the survey. - There was a three-year gap (2018 to 2021) instead of the usual two-year gap delaying the survey by a year changed the group/cohort of students being surveyed. - The 2021 and 2023 HYS were conducted electronically while previous surveys were conducted using paper and pencil. - Results from the 2021 HYS showed dramatic changes compared to prepandemic trends, calling for cautious interpretation.
+The 2023 data are beginning to provide a more complete understanding of adolescent health during and after the height of the pandemic.
+The 2025 survey may further clarify the impact of 2021 on students both that year and going forward.